Delta-aminolevulinic acid dehydratase: Function

-It therefore catalyzes the condensation of 2 molecules of 5-aminolevulinate to form porphobilinogen (a precursor of heme, cytochromes and other hemoproteins).
+Two molecules of aminolevulinic acid are condensed to form porphobilinogen (a precursor of heme, cytochromes and other hemoproteins).
 This reaction is the first common step in the biosynthesis of all biological tetrapyrroles.
-Zinc is essential for enzymatic activity.
+In humans, zinc is essential for enzymatic activity.

 Structure

 The structural basis for allosteric regulation of Porphobilinogen synthase (PBGS) is modulation of a quaternary structure equilibrium between octamer and hexamer (via dimers), which is represented schematically as 6mer* ↔ 2mer* ↔ 2mer ↔ 8mer.
 The * represents a reorientation between two domains of each subunit that occurs in the dissociated state because it is sterically forbidden in the larger multimers.

 PBGS is encoded by a single gene and each PBGS multimer is composed of multiple copies of the same protein.
 Each PBGS subunit consists of a ~300 residue αβ-barrel domain, which houses the enzyme's active site in its center, and a >25 residue N-terminal arm domain.
 Allosteric regulation of PBGS can be described in terms of the orientation of the αβ-barrel domain with respect to the N-terminal arm domain.

 Each N-terminal arm has up to two interactions with other subunits in a PBGS multimer.
 One of these interactions helps to stabilize a "closed" conformation of the active site lid.
 The other interaction restricts solvent access from the other end of the αβ-barrel.

 In the inactive multimeric state, the N-terminal arm domain is not involved in the lid-stabilizing interaction, and in the crystal structure of the inactive assembly, the active site lid is disordered.